Submission Guidelines

 • Use tab stops or other commands for indents, not the space bar

-• Always use internationally accepted signs and symbols for units (SI units)
+• Always use internationally accepted signs and symbols for units, and use SI units.

 • Manuscript should be ‘spell checked' and 'grammar checked’ using English (India) as proofing language